MRAlirad/erc20-crypto-currency/README.md

 remappings = ["@openzeppelin=lib/openzeppelin-contracts"]
 ```

-We can now import and inherit this contract into `OurToken.sol`!
+We can now import and inherit this contract into `MyToken.sol`!

 ```solidity
 // SPDX-License-Identifier: MIT